 Traveling can get expensive fast.
 Airfare + lodging + car rental can have you spending thousands before you've even set foot in your destination.
 Despite that, most of our trips are much more affordable than one would think.
 This is born out of necessity.
 We pay off our credit card every month and don't take out loans (except for a mortgage).
 Thankfully, there are lots of ways to save money on trips.

-While going somewhere far away is fun, there's often plenty of neat places to check out that are within driving distance of your home.
-We forget to be a tourist in their own city and state.
+While going somewhere far away is fun, there are often plenty of neat places to check out that are within driving distance of your home.
+We forget to be a tourist in our own city and state.

 If flying is the best option, then working in flexibility is your best option to save money.
-The more you can be flexible, the more opportunities it creates to find a cheap travel itinerary.
+The more flexible you can be, the more opportunities it creates to find a cheap travel itinerary.
 This means being flexible regarding: